AngleSharp/AngleSharp/doc/Questions.md

 There is, unfortunately, nothing that you can do here - you will need to close the `textarea`.
 All browsers (hence the initial remark with the specification) see it the same way - so this is not unique to AngleSharp.

+## What can I "click" in AngleSharp?

+The only thing you can click with AngleSharp (Core, i.e., non-JS) is everything that has an anchor (the link will be followed), such as `a`, or submit (e.g., `button`) buttons where the form will be submitted.
+If, e.g., we have a `div` that has a click handler defined in JS nothing would come out.

 ## How can I perform a click on a div without an UI?

-Let's first visit what can be done with AngleSharp:
+Let's first visit again what can be done with AngleSharp:

 - Any kind of requests incl. their manipulation (on request, but also before response)
 - General cookie management (and their manipulation, of course)